kellekai-jira/Fugaku-Particle-Filter/README.md

             ...)
 ```

- This exposes the whole ensemble of state variables to the user:
+ This exposes the whole ensemble of state variables to the user who has to write a callback function:

 ```python
 import mpi4py